Make Salesforce and HubSpot work from the same truth.

 What the Sync Blueprint does

-The SF ↔ HubSpot Sync Blueprint defines how data should move between systems before changes are made.
+The SF ↔ HubSpot Sync Blueprint defines how data moves between systems before any changes are made.
+This isn't just technical configuration; it’s CRM design and governance combined.

-The goal is simple: Two systems that support the same reality.
+The goal is simple: two systems that support the same reality.

 Delivered in 3-6 weeks.